 Oh I love cheese.
 I used to be a real fan of those super soft, super creamy running cheese, but lately I've learned to appreciate older cheeses with a stronger taste as well.
 So when George took us to a cheese store next, I didn't complain.

-Mohlakis is a family business that produces its own cheese and they seem to be good at it, because when we were there the owner was helping one customer after the other.
+Mohlakis is a family business that produces its own fresh cheese and they seem to be good at it, because when we were there the owner was helping one customer after the other.

 We got to taste two different kinds of cheeses.
 One was Graviera, the Creta, Gruyère, but I'm afraid I forgot the name of the second one.
 I do remember that I liked it, though!